What we know about the Morocco earthquake | KRDO

 By Amarachi Orie, CNN

-(CNN) — More than 1,000 people have died after a powerful earthquake struck the North African country of Morocco on Friday night.
-Hundreds have been injured.
+(CNN) — More than 2,000 people have died after a powerful earthquake struck the North African country of Morocco on Friday night.
+Thousands have been injured.

 The quake is the strongest to hit the nation’s center in more than a century, and its epicenter was not far from popular tourist and economic hub Marrakech.